 That said, some lenders may accept higher LTVs for a refinance, although other aspects of a borrower’s financial profile must be quite healthy for this.
 Further, a higher LTV will usually mean a higher interest rate.

-Looking to Apply For a Loan?
+Looking To Apply For A Loan?

 Whether you’re applying for a mortgage, car loan, or any other similar type of loan that typically requires some form of down payment, your loan-to-value ratio matters.
 In addition, the type of loan product you choose and the lender you work with also matter.
-When you’re ready to apply for a loan, get in touch with Loans Canada to help guide you to the right lender and loan product for your needs.